nyorain/dlg/README.md

 ![Here should a beautiful picture of dlg in action be erected.
 What a shame!](doc/example_crop.png)

 Note though that dlg can be used without weird dummy messages as well.
-Building the sample can be enabled by passing the 'sample' argument as true to cmake or meson.
+Building the sample can be enabled by passing the 'sample' argument as true to meson.

 ## Ideas and todo